run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

----
-title: Self Hosted installation over OpenShift - Prerequisites
+# Self Hosted installation over OpenShift - Prerequisites
----

 Before proceeding with this document, please review the [installation types](../../installation-types.md) documentation to understand the difference between _air-gapped_ and _connected_ installations.

-## Control-plane and clusters
+## Run:ai Components

 As part of the installation process you will install: